pnlbwh/TBSS/docs/TUTORIAL.md

                         TBSS on non FA images using that template

     --templateMask TEMPLATEMASK
-                        mask of the FA template, if not provided, one will becreated
+                        mask of the FA template, if not provided, one will be created

     --skeleton SKELETON
                         skeleton of the FA template, if not provided, one will be created